 Whether you are a ministry leader looking for continuing education on topics relating to marriage, family life and God’s gift of sexuality, a college student who needs undergraduate or graduate credit or a parent who wants to dig deeper into the history of sex education and learn more about developing healthy, happy, holy families, you will enjoy Family Honor’s semester-long, college-level online course.
 Flexible format means you work on a timetable that is right for your schedule!

 We are announcing some great new developments for Family Honor’s online course.

-To receive additional details about Spring Semester, please visit their webpage at: http://familyhonor.org/online-course/
+For additional details, please visit their webpage at: http://familyhonor.org

 Frequently Asked Questions